danielfett/draft-dpop/mainmatter.md

 MUST be contained in the introspection response.

-Resource servers MUST ensure that the fingerprint of the public key in the DPoP token equals the value in the `jkt#S256` claim in the access token or introspection response.
+Resource servers MUST ensure that the fingerprint of the public key in the DPoP proof JWT equals the value in the `jkt#S256` claim in the access token or introspection response.

 # Acknowledgements {#Acknowledgements}